flame-engine/flame/doc/tutorials/klondike/step5.md

 The `seed` is a common games-programming technique in any programming environment.
-Usually it allows you to start a Random Number Generator from a known point (called the seed) and give your game reproducible behaviour when you are in the development and testing stage.
+Usually it allows you to start a Random Number Generator from a known point (called the seed) and give your game reproducible behavior when you are in the development and testing stage.
 Here it is used to provide exactly the same deal of the Klondike cards when the player requests that.